hirrolot/datatype99/README.md

 #define <variant-name>_ATTR_<deriver-name>_<attribute-name> /* attribute value */
 ```

 To access `/* attribute value */` inside your deriver, you can simply paste appropriate identifiers together, thus obtaining the above macro name expanding to the attribute value.
-Values of optional attributes can be surrounded by parentheses so that a deriver could check whether a particular attribute is defined or not through [`ML99_isTuple`].
+A value of an optional attribute can be surrounded by parentheses so that a deriver could check its presence through [`ML99_isTuple`].

 [`ML99_isTuple`]: https://metalang99.readthedocs.io/en/latest/tuple.html#c.ML99_isTuple